An Express Definition of NFTs

 NFTs are digitally recorded assets stored on the Ethereum network.

-An NFT is a piece of code in its bearest form when you break it down.
+An NFT is a code in its bearest form when you break it down.

 Other blockchain networks can store NFTs, such as the Binance blockchain, but Ethereum is the most developed for NFTs.

-Step 2 – Next up, you will need to open an Ethereum wallet like Metamask to transact on the blockchain.
+Step 2 – Next up, you must open an Ethereum wallet like Metamask to transact on the blockchain.

-NFTs need to be minted on the blockchain, and minting involves transaction fees, also known as gas fees, paid in Ethereum.
+NFTs must be minted on the blockchain, and minting involves transaction fees, also known as gas fees, paid in Ethereum.

 Mintable App is an NFT hosting site that allows gasless mining (free minting of your NFT) and can be advantageous to beginner NFT photographers because there are no upfront fees for minting your digital asset or photograph jpeg.